ibois-epfl/Carnutes/INSTALL.md

 To use this tool (we avoid the term plugin, as it isn't a proper plugin), you need to follow those two steps.
 This solution is not very elegant but is adapted to the time available for this project 🏃‍♀️‍➡️.

 # 2-step install:
-1) Add the src folder with the codes to the "scripts" folder of Rhino.
-(At every new release, the old files must be deleted).
-Please note that the Library (MacOS) and AppData (Windows) folders are "hidden folders".
+1) Copy-paste the Carnutes folder inside ``./src`` to the "scripts" folder of Rhino, whose path is one of the two hereunder (depending on your platform). .
+Please note that the Library (MacOS) and AppData (Windows) folders, where the folder destination are located, are "hidden folders".
 On MacOS press command+shift+. to reveal the hidden folders.
 On Windows 10 or 11, [see this link](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5#WindowsVersion=Windows_11)
+(At every new release, the Carnutes folder should be manually replaced)

 MacOS path:
 ```